 There are many different options to choose from.
 While the basic service is generally the same – instant access to emergency services – the features offered, pricing and reputation of each company do vary.

-We took an in-depth look at all the key medical alert systems and summarized the pluses and minuses below.
-If you'd like to read even more information, we've also provided links to our full medical alert reviews.
+We took an in-depth look at all of the most popular alert devices for seniors and summarized the pros and cons below.
+If you'd like to read even more information, we've also provided links to our full-length medical alert reviews for each company.

 For almost 30 years, Alert 1 has provided medical alert services to over 200,000 families and 10,000 medical professionals.
 They only provide alert systems, so the entire company is dedicated to your safety.
 They offer high-quality, dependable service at a reasonable price.